stephomi/nomadsculpt.com/manual/docs/interface.md

 ![](./images/interface_debug.png)
 ### UV
-* `Add BFF UVs` - Add an alternative unwrapping method (boundary first flattening).
-Note that BFF will produce overlaps if your mesh topology is different than a disk or sphere.
 * `Normalize Uvs` - Nomad will normalize the UVs inside the [0-1] tile.

 ### Quad Remesh
 * `Instant Mesh` - Enable the instant remesh algorithm
-* `Quadriflow` - An alternative quad remesh method, but it might crash!
+* `Quadriflow` - An alternative quad remesh method.

 ### Render
 * `Heightmap` - Change the viewport to render the depth of the scene.
 This can be used to create alpha maps to use for brushes.